 ADT Doorbell Camera

 Big names in home security have added video doorbells to their offerings.
 “ADT is a proponent of security and privacy principles, and our systems limit ADT’s ability to access our residential customers’ video footage, such as when needed to service a system for a customer,” explains Tim Rader, director of product development at ADT.
 “By policy and through technical restrictions, this footage can only be accessed once specific protocols are followed and use of those protocols is logged.
 Customers are also notified whenever designated ADT personnel have been authorized to access their system.”
 Sipes names this as his second-favorite choice in video doorbell brands, noting that customers have to “pay a hefty monthly monitoring fee.”
-Of course, it might be worth it, especially if you live in one of these 15 states that have the highest burglary rates in America.
+Looking for more options?
+Here’s our list of the best doorbell cameras to help you choose the right one.

 While there’s something to be said for choosing a big-name brand, don’t discount the lesser-known competitors so quickly.
 In fact, some experts, including Gabe Turner, an attorney-turned-tech guru who now serves as the director of content at Security Baron, suggest choosing a video doorbell from a smaller company if you’re concerned about hackers since the major tech giants have had security breaches in the past.
 “The Skybell HD encrypts its account passwords using WPA2, the current industry standard,” he says.
 “Its latest HD doorbell also offers waterproof protection, hard-wired installation so you don’t have to worry about a battery, 1080p HD video for a clear picture, and free cloud and local storage.”
 On the downside, there’s no person detection, which means every wind-blown branch and passing squirrel will trigger an alert, or smart platform integrations.